Skip to main content

 Bottom Line

 For you, that means lifting weights is not just a “nice-to-have” for fitness.
-It may be one of the most important habits you can build now to protect your brain later.
+It may be one of the most important habits you can build now to help protect your brain later.